-It is the insertion of hair-thin needles into the body at specific locations.
-The insertion of these needles triggers the body’s own natural healing mechanisms, and nudges you toward restored balance and vitality.
+Acupuncture is the insertion of hair-thin needles into the body at specific locations, which triggers the body’s own natural healing mechanisms and nudges you toward restored balance and vitality.
 Acupuncture is safe, effective, and has no side effects or drug interactions.

 The World Health Organization created a list of conditions that can be treated with acupuncture based on controlled clinical trials.
 Here are just a few from that list:

 Induction of labor

 Low back pain

 Nausea and vomiting

 The National Institutes of Health have supported extensive research on acupuncture and recent studies have found that acupuncture:

 complements standard medical care and relieves pain in treating osteoarthritis

 helps alleviate nausea in cancer patients undergoing chemotherapy